cs440lang/lectures/slides/07-simpl.md

 - this is potentially very inefficient!

-  - instances that are never used are still replaced
+  - instances that are never used are replaced nonetheless

-  - the body must be exhaustively searched (before it is evaluated)
+  - the body must be exhaustively searched before evaluation

-- this also tightly couples our AST with the dynamic environment
+- this effectively "rewrites" our program (in AST form) during execution

-  - will complicate implementing functions / closures
+  - this is in contrast to how we typically model execution, i.e., with static code and dynamic data stored separately

 ---

 # Environment Model Evaluation

-The alternative is to *lazily* replace variables with their bound values.
+An alternative is to *lazily* replace variables names with their bound values.

 <!-- pause -->

-We can accumulate a *variable -> value* map during evaluation, and use it to look up variable bindings when needed.
-We call this map the *environment*, denoted σ.
+We can accumulate (*name -> value*) mappings during evaluation, and use it to look up variable bindings when needed.
+We call this map the *dynamic environment*, denoted σ (sigma).

 <!-- pause -->